Rule Builder.2025

 Exploring the Rule Builder

-The core design challenge was how to let non technical users create and edit complex rules without introducing ambiguity.
+The core design challenge was how to let non-technical users create and edit complex rules without introducing ambiguity.

 To balance usability, correctness, and delivery constraints, I designed a block and dropdown based builder.
 This made available options explicit, reduced ambiguity, and guided users toward valid configurations.